Cindyjeby/free-code-camp/python-essentials/README.md

 choices = {"player": "rock", "comuper": "paper"}
 to access lets say only the players choice we say p_choice = choices["player"]

+10. Tuples (lists.py)
+- They allow one to create an emmudable groups of objects.
+- Once created can not be changed,added or removed
+- Other than that everything else works the same as lists
+- You can create a new touple from the old one and add new items into it while creating it

 VARIABLE.py
 a variable name can contain anything in it. number or name